bryson-l/to-do-list/README.md

 Time Spent:<br/>
 Setup of Laravel (including XAMPP, composer) initial commit - 2 hours<br/>
-Database structure - 45 min
+Database structure - 45 min<br/>
+writing database migrations - 30 min<br/>

 To run the project:<br/>
 use command `php artisan serve` in the root of the repo<br/>